-To create a TOC manually for print output, you need to create a unique topic and insert a TOC proxy into it.
+To create a table of contents (TOC) manually for print output, you need to create a unique topic and insert a TOC proxy into it.

 The following explains how to use the manual method.